 Hadoop and Spark training can give you steep competitive edge because of soaring demand for Spark professionals across a wide range of industries.
 Spark developers earn highest average salary amongst other developers.

-By the end of Hadoop and Spark training, you will be able to learn and deeply understand the Hadoop Ecosystem along with adequate hands-on sessions and work on real live business cases using Hadoop and Spark.
+By the end of our Big Data Hadoop - Spark & Scala training, you will be able to learn and deeply understand the Hadoop Ecosystem along with adequate hands-on sessions and work on real live business cases using Hadoop and Spark.
 Followings are coverage of topics in our Hadoop Spark training curriculum.
 You can get a detailed syllabus in your email inbox, as soon as you share your email id with us.

 - Big Data and Hadoop Fundamentals